ColemanResearchGroup/summaryLD/README.md

         - OPTIONAL
 	- As --input above, but separate files
 	- NOTE: the sample file needs to be the qctoolv2 version format (https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/sample_file_formats.html)
-    --chromosome
+    --ukbb
+        - OPTIONAL
+        - BGen files from the UK Biobank are formatted differently, with chromosome codes like 01-09 instead of 1-9
+        - If the bgen file being used is from UK Biobank, use this flag to address this (include as '--ukbb' without the quotes)
+        - If using PLINK, or if the bgen file being used is NOT from UK Biobank, do not include this flag --chromosome
         - MANDATORY
         - Chromosome of the region to be included in the LD matrix